-On entering the school all the students and staff are divided up into 4 house teams - Red Hawks, Yellow Harriers, Blue Ospreys and Green Falcons.
+On entering the school all the students and staff are divided up into 4 house teams - Red Tigers, Yellow Leopards, Blue Sharks and Green Cobras.
 The students will stay with their colour team for their entire time at BISP.
 The teams are across the ages from Reception to Year 13.
 This helps to foster good relationships between different age students, students from different classes, day and boarding students and, perhaps most importantly, between students and teachers.

-Children can earn house points in class and outside of class for demonstrating the values of the school crest.
+Children can earn house points in class and outside of class for demonstrating the school values of respect, compassion (kindness) and integrity.
 Certain house team events are also held throughout the year, such as the cross-country competition, sports day and the swimming gala.

-■ Awards: Recognition and Rewards
+Awards: Recognition and Rewards

 BISP gives opportunities for all students to be recognised for their achievements and efforts.
-BISP awards are presented at school assemblies and recognition may also be given by posting details on the school blog.
+BISP awards are presented at school assemblies and recognition may also be given by posting details on the school social media postings or blog.
 Excellence and effort in all aspects of school life are encouraged amongst students.
 The value of positive recognition for student achievement is actively acknowledged.